Game Regulations

 • The away team has the option to select the side they start on.

-• Referees will keep score and time.
+• Game Managers will serve as referees and will keep score and time.

 • Rolling substitutions are allowed for all fixtures.
 Must wait for a stoppage in play.